adityajs12321/opd-adjudication/docs/assumptions.md

   estimates `excluded_amount`; the final number is computed deterministically from `max_approvable` and that excluded amount.
 - **Copay applies to the consultation fee only** (10%), per the consultation sub-limit.
-The network discount is recorded in the analysis but **not currently subtracted** from the amount.
+The network discount is recorded in the analysis but **not currently subtracted** from the amount to be consistent with the test cases.
 - **For partial claims, the excluded value is an LLM estimate** read from the bill's line items.
   If per-item costs are not itemized, the estimate is approximate — but the result can only go *down* from `max_approvable`, never above it.